Bhelms2132/TriviaGame/README.md

 There are seven questions with multipule answers within an array, more questions and answers can easly be added to the app by adding them within the array.

 Instructions:  You are given seven total questions with multipule choice answers.
-The user must answer within the fifty second time frame or the game will end displaying the results of the questions the user has answered.
+The user must answer within the fifty second time frame or the game will end displaying the results of the questions the user has answered